The Private Wealth & Private Client Review: Finland

 Finland is a northern European country with a population of 5.5 million, a substantial portion of which lives in the metropolitan area in the south of the country, including the Finnish capital Helsinki.
 Finland joined the European Union in 1995 and was among the first Member States to adopt the euro in 1999.
 Finland's geographical position as a western European market economy and a stable parliamentary democracy sharing a long border with Russia is unique and has shaped the history of the country.
 In 2017, Finland celebrated the centenary of its independence from Russia.
 Finland is now one of the safest and least corrupt countries in the world, with a high standard of living and a high degree of income equality.
 It also boasts a world-renowned school system, contributing to most Finns having a very good command of English.
 Finland is the home of a significant Swedish-speaking minority and the country has two official languages, Finnish and Swedish.

 The success of the cell phone and networks manufacturer Nokia Corp, along with a number of high-tech companies, was a major factor contributing to a long period of strong economic growth that Finland enjoyed in the 1990s and 2000s.
-Finland has, on the other hand, suffered heavily from the 2008 financial crisis, which coincided with a sharp decline in Nokia's businesses, as well as a downturn in trade with Russia.
+On the other hand, Finland has suffered heavily from the 2008 financial crisis, which coincided with a sharp decline in Nokia's businesses, as well as a downturn in trade with Russia.
 This combination led, inter alia, to a very slow recovery in terms of GDP growth and to Finnish long-term debt being downgraded from its previous AAA rating by all major credit agencies.
 Finland is now struggling with increasing levels of national debt and an ageing population.

 The Finnish economy was dominated by agriculture until the 1950s, and rapid industrialisation and growth took place during the following few decades.
 Since the 1970s, Finland has been among the wealthiest countries in the world.
 Finland is a Nordic welfare state, characterised by free market capitalism combined with a significant public sector, large-scale income redistribution and high tax rates.
-Because of these factors, wealth is quite evenly distributed among Finns and Finland is home to relatively few high net worth individuals (HNWIs).2
+Because of these factors, wealth is quite evenly distributed among Finns and Finland is home to relatively few high-net-worth individuals (HNWIs).2

 Despite, for example, a broad network of tax treaties, the Finnish high-tax environment is, perhaps, unlikely to attract HNWIs to Finland.
 Other factors, such as safety, northern nature, stable institutions, low corruption and a renowned education system are, in this regard, more important assets for Finland.